Safest electric cars: top 5 to drive in 2022

 - Anti-theft alarm system with interior monitoring, backup horn and towing protection

-- ISOFIX child seat preparation to front passenger and outer rear seats including top tether hooks
+- ISOFIX child seat preparation to the front passenger and outer rear seats including top tether hooks

 - Manual Child safety lock